sandbochs/angular-dropzone/README.md

 bower install angular-dropzone4
 ```

-add ngDropzone dependency to your app
+You must add ngDropzone dependency to your app

 ## Usage

 ### html